-The goal of humanity.
+The translation of the German word Ubermensch and the goal of humanity.
 The overman is someone who has overcome himself fully: he obeys no laws except the ones he gives himself.
-This means a level of self- mastery that frees him from the prejudices and assumptions of the people around him, a creative will, and a strong will to power.
+This means a level of self-mastery that frees him from the prejudices and assumptions of the people around him, a creative will, and a strong will to power.
 Zarathustra suggests that no overman has yet existed, but that we must try to breed one.
 As a race, we are only justified by the exceptional people among us.
+The overman is meant to be the solution to nihilism, the meaning we should give to our lives.

 Essentially, nihilism means the belief in nothing.
 Nietzsche characterized late nineteenth century Europe as nihilistic, and would probably consider the late twentieth century even more so.
 He generalizes that we no longer believe that God gives meaning and purpose to our lives, but we have found nothing to replace God.
 As such, we see our lives as essentially meaningless, and lack the will to create or to become anything new.
 Nietzsche worried that without a purpose we would slide deeper and deeper into a dream world of mediocrity and comfort.
 He also rightly foresaw that nihilism might lead to a rabid nationalism that would cause horrific wars.